coq/coq/doc/sphinx/language/core/inductive.rst

    .. prodn::
       fix_definition ::= @ident_decl {* @binder } {? @fixannot } {? : @type } {? := @term } {? @decl_notations }

-   This command allows defining functions by pattern matching over inductive objects using a fixed point construction.
+   Allows defining functions by pattern matching over inductive objects using a fixed point construction.
 The meaning of this declaration is to define :n:`@ident` as a recursive function with arguments specified by the :n:`@binder`\s such that :n:`@ident` applied to arguments